-Permanent life insurance policies are plans that do not expire after a set amount of time, such as with term life insurance.
-However, unlike whole life insurance policies, universal life insurance has an added cash value component with cheaper premiums more similar to term life policies.
+Permanent life insurance policies are plans that do not expire after a set amount of time.
+Unlike other permanent life insurance policies, universal life insurance has an added cash value component and cheaper insurance premiums.

 How Does Universal Life Insurance Work?

-Universal policy premiums include two components — the cost of insurance amount and the savings component amount (also known as the cash value).
+Universal policy premiums include two components: the cost of insurance amount and the savings component amount, also known as the cash value.

 Pros and Cons of Universal Life Insurance